 MetLife Europe d.a.c. is a private company limited by shares and is registered in Ireland under company number 415123.
 Registered office at 20 on Hatch, Lower Hatch Street, Dublin 2, Ireland.
-UK branch office at One Canada Square, Canary Wharf, London E14 5AA.
+UK branch office at Invicta House, Trafalgar Place, Brighton BN1 4FR.
 Branch registration number: BR008866.
-MetLife Europe d.a.c. (trading as MetLife) is authorised by the Central Bank of Ireland and subject to limited regulation by the Financial Conduct Authority and Prudential Regulation Authority.
-Details about the extent of our regulation by the Financial Conduct Authority and Prudential Regulation Authority are available from us on request. www.metlife.co.uk
+MetLife Europe d.a.c. (trading as MetLife) is authorised and regulated by Central Bank of Ireland.
+Deemed authorised by the Prudential Regulation Authority.
+Subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
+Details of the Temporary Permissions Regime, which allows EEA-based firms to operate in the UK for a limited period while seeking full authorisation, are available on the Financial Conduct Authority's website.